IceCodedCoffee/asp.net-mvc5-playground/[15] UrlsAndRoutes/UrlsAndRoutes/App_Data/ReadmePractice.txt

 14. Given a new controller Home in AdditionalControllers, route any URL starting with /Home to the new Controller and any other requests to the old HomeController. -> done

+15. All request to /Home shall be handled by the HomeController in the AdditionalControllers namespace, all other requests by the Controllers namespace.